backube/volsync/mover-restic/restic/doc/040_backup.rst

 *********************

-When restic encounters a file that has already been backed up, whether in the current backup or a previous one, it makes sure the file's contents are only stored once in the repository.
-To do so, it normally has to scan the entire contents of every file.
+When restic encounters a file that has already been backed up, whether in the current backup or a previous one, it makes sure the file's content is only stored once in the repository.
+To do so, it normally has to scan the entire content of the file.
 Because this can be very expensive, restic also uses a change detection rule based on file metadata to determine whether a file is likely unchanged since a previous backup.
 If it is, the file is not scanned again.

+The previous backup snapshot, called "parent" snaphot in restic terminology, is determined as follows.
+By default restic groups snapshots by hostname and backup paths, and then selects the latest snapshot in the group that matches the current backup.
+You can change the selection criteria using the ``--group-by`` option, which defaults to ``host,paths``.
+To select the latest snapshot with the same paths independent of the hostname, use ``paths``.
+Or, to only consider the hostname and tags, use ``host,tags``.
+Alternatively, it is possible to manually specify a specific parent snapshot using the ``--parent`` option.
+Finally, note that one would normally set the ``--group-by`` option for the ``forget`` command to the same value.

 Change detection is only performed for regular files (not special files, symlinks or directories) that have the exact same path as they did in a